List of Celebrity Big Brother (British TV series) housemates: Programme

 During the 2007 series, comments directed to and made about Shilpa Shetty from Jade Goody, Danielle Lloyd, Jo O'Meara and Jack Tweed caused an international racism controversy.
 The British and Indian governments commented on the issue, while Ofcom decreed that Channel 4 had been guilty of "serious editorial misjudgements" after 54,000 viewers claimed that Shetty had been the victim of racial discrimination.
 The broadcaster was made to air a series of on-air apologies, and the programme was not included in Channel 4's 2008 schedule; it was replaced by Big Brother: Celebrity Hijack.
 In 2009, Channel 4's director of television Kevin Lygo announced that Big Brother "had reached a natural end point" and the 2010 edition was the final celebrity series to air on the channel.
 However, Channel 5 stated in April 2011 that it has signed a two-year deal with Endemol, the show's creators, to air both version of the programme for a reported £220m.
 The series started on 18 August 2011 and former Big Brother winner Brian Dowling replaced Davina McCall as the programme's presenter.
 Dowling presented the programme until January 2013, his final series being Celebrity Big Brother 11.
-Emma Willis presented from the twelfth series to the twenty-second and final series of the show.
+Emma Willis presented from the twelfth series to the twenty-second series of the show.
+The show relaunched on ITV in March 2024, with AJ Odudu and Will Best presenting the show from its twenty-third series.

-John McCririck, Jackie Stallone, Pete Burns, Jade Goody, Ken Russell, Coolio, Verne Troyer, Ivana Trump, Dustin Diamond, Lionel Blair, Leslie Jordan, Keith Chegwin, David Gest, Colin Newell, Sarah Harding, Derek Acorah and Kirstie Alley have all died since their appearances.